VoxelCraft-Open-Source/VoxelCraft/.github/SECURITY.md

-Security Policy
+• Security Policy
 =

 We only support the latest stable version for security issues.
 See the releases page.

-Reporting a Vulnerability
+• Reporting Errors
 =

-We ask that you report vulnerabilities privately, by contacting a developer, to give us time to fix them.
+We ask that you report major vulnerabilities privately, by contacting a developer.

-Depending on severity, we will either create a private issue for the vulnerability and release a patch version of VoxelCraft, or give you permission to file the issue publicly.
+Depending on severity, we will either create a private issue for the vulnerability and release a patched version of VoxelCraft, or give you permission to file the issue publicly.